CumulusNetworks/cldemo-lnv-to-evpn/README.md

 ### Checking the LNV Environment

 After the 'run_demo.yml' ansible playbook completes, we will have a functioning LNV controlled VXLAN topology.
-Lets run a few commands to generate some traffic (mac address learning) and illustrate the topology.
+Lets run a few commands to generate some traffic and illustrate the topology.
 First, lets run a traceroute from server01 to server04 in the other subnet and in the other rack.
 We can use ansible from the oob-mgmt-server to run this traceroute for us and return the result:

 ```
 cumulus@oob-mgmt-server:~$ ansible server01 -a 'traceroute -n 10.2.4.104'